KF1

-KF1 is the top level of karting.
+KF1 was the top level of karting.
 It is open to drivers aged 15 and up.

 This class used to be called Formula A and has changed since January 2007 when CIK-FIA decided to replace the 100 cc water-cooled two-stroke engines with 125 cc Touch-and-Go (TaG) water-cooled two-stroke engines (KF type).
 The engines produce 40 hp.